 Data and Simulated Data

 The ATLAS collaboration has released 10 inverse femtobarns of data.
+(An inverse femtobarn is a measure of the number of particle collision events per femtobarn.
+A barn is defined as .
+A Femto is a prefix in the metric system denoting a factor of ).
 Ten inverse femtobarns correspond to approximately 1000 trillion proton-proton collisions.

 The ATLAS datasets are available on this website and on the CERN open data portal.

-Simulated data, commonly named Monte Carlo (MC), are a key feature for the LHC experiments.
+Simulated data, commonly named Monte Carlo (MC, which is a reference to the Monte Carlo casino as they introduce randomness into the dataset), are a key feature for the LHC experiments.
 These events are simulated using current theoretical models and are used to compare theory with real data.

 The full simulation requires the following steps